Senghurk/AUFondue/README.md

 # AU Fondue Android App

-Mobile application for reporting and managing maintenance issues across university campuses.
+This Mobile application is for reporting broken facilities and maintenance issues across university campuses and part of Senior Project I.

 ## Features